US sanctions Russia’s two largest oil companies and calls on Moscow to agree to immediate ceasefire

 (CNN) — The Trump administration on Wednesday imposed sanctions on Russia’s two largest oil companies as it called on Moscow to agree to an immediate ceasefire in the war with Ukraine.

+In remarks in the Oval Office, Trump explained he “felt it was time” for the sanctions, noting he “waited a long time” to impose them.
+Still, the US president said he hopes “they won’t be on for long” because the war will end.

-“Now is the time to stop the killing and for an immediate ceasefire,” Treasury Secretary Scott Bessent said in a statement Wednesday announcing the sanctions.
-“Given President Putin’s refusal to end this senseless war, Treasury is sanctioning Russia’s two largest oil companies that fund the Kremlin’s war machine.”
+Treasury Secretary Scott Bessent said in a statement Wednesday that it was “the time to stop the killing and for an immediate ceasefire.”

+“Given President Putin’s refusal to end this senseless war, Treasury is sanctioning Russia’s two largest oil companies that fund the Kremlin’s war machine,” he said.

-“Treasury is prepared to take further action if necessary to support President Trump’s effort to end yet another war.
-We encourage our allies to join us in and adhere to these sanctions,” he said.
+Bessent added: “Treasury is prepared to take further action if necessary to support President Trump’s effort to end yet another war.
+We encourage our allies to join us in and adhere to these sanctions.”

+When asked at the G7 in June why not impose sanctions, Trump said, “When I sanction a country, it costs the US a tremendous amount of money,” adding, “Sanctions are not easy.
+It is not just a one-way street.”

+Wednesday’s announcement came hours after Russia launched a large-scale air attack on Ukraine, including Kyiv.

-Earlier Wednesday, Bessent had previewed the sanctions as “one of the largest,” noting Trump’s disappointment with Russian President Vladimir Putin and the state of talks to end the war in Ukraine, following a summit in Alaska more than two months ago.
+Earlier Wednesday, Bessent previewed the new sanctions as “one of the largest,” noting Trump’s disappointment with Putin and the state of talks to end the war in Ukraine, following a summit in Alaska more than two months ago.

 “President Putin has not come to the table in an honest, forthright manner as we hoped.
 There were talks in Alaska; President Trump walked away when he realized that things were not moving forward,” Bessent told Fox Business.
 “There have been behind-the-scenes talks, but I believe that the president is disappointed at … where we are in these talks.”

-Note: This headline and story have been updated with additional developments.